treeverse/lakeFS/docs/using/python.md

 The [lakeFS API](../reference/api.md){: target="_blank" } is OpenAPI 3.0 compliant, allowing the generation of clients from multiple languages.

-For Python, this example uses [OpenAPI Generator](https://openapi-generator.tech){: target="_blank" }
+For Python, this example uses [lakeFS's python package](https://pypi.org/project/lakefs-client/){: target="_blank" }.
-that generates Python client code for the OpenAPI definition served by a lakeFS server.
+The lakefs-client pacakge was created by [OpenAPI Generator](https://openapi-generator.tech){: target="_blank" } using our OpenAPI definition served by a lakeFS server.

 ## Table of contents
 {: .no_toc .text-delta }